Are you a student who is ready for more?

 A select number of full-tuition scholarships are awarded annually to high achieving students who have been faithful participants of the ICC program during high school.
-A separate application is required.
 Students must demonstrate commitment to the ICC program and Saint Joseph's University, as well as leadership and academic excellence.
 Applicants are required to complete the FAFSA.
-A separate application is due by February 15.
+A separate scholarship application is due by February 15.

 John P. McNulty Scholars Program Scholarship* I, F

 Full-tuition scholarships and additional partial scholarships are awarded to women who declare a major in the fields of natural science (Biology, Chemical Biology, Chemistry, Environmental Science or Physics), Mathematics, Actuarial Science, or Computer Science.
 A separate application, essay and on-campus interview are required.
 Applicants should have a minimum of a 3.5 cumulative high school grade point average on a 4.0 scale and a 1300/1600 SAT or 29 ACT composite.
 Learn about the five major components to this program here.
 A seperate application is due by February 1.

 Lenfest Scholarship F

 High achieving graduates of the Gesu School of Philadelphia who have also been selected to participate in the Lenfest Scholarship Incentive program can apply.
 Students must demonstrate academic excellence, leadership, service to their community as well as affinity to Saint Joseph’s University.
-A separate application is required and is due by February 15.
 Applicants are required to complete the FAFSA.
+A separate scholarship application is required and is due by February 15.

 Maguire Scholarship F